ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I always wanted to look into why I procrastinate, but I keep putting it off.
+I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.

 [
-Sun Mar 16 00:28:20 UTC 2025
+Mon Mar 17 00:27:18 UTC 2025
  ]